Viraaj-A/HumanRightsSearch/README.md

 a# ecthr_prediction
-The Human Rights Search (HRS), a Flask/Python webapp, applies human centred design principles to the European Court of Human Rights to make human rights accessible to people that lack financial resources, do not have professional legal experience, or face accessibility issues.
+The Human Rights Search (HRS), a Flask/Python webapp, applies human centred design principles to the European Court of Human Rights (ECHR) to make human rights accessible to people that lack financial resources, do not have professional legal experience, or face accessibility issues.

 The specific Human Rights Search function, occurs after a user utilises the Issue Identifier and the Predictor.

 Overall, the HRS utilises human-centered design principles and machine learning tools to create a new method of accessing typically inaccessible material, by:
 - Creating summaries of all legal cases (HSR Summaries);
-- Creating and implementing advanced search filters, wher eusers will be able to filter by labels by semantic searches (Advanced Filtering);
+- Creating and implementing advanced search filters, where users will be able to filter by labels by semantic searches (Advanced Filtering); and
-- Present key aspects of cases (Alternative Display); and
+- Present key aspects of cases (Alternative Display).
-- Apply semantic searches against individual parts (facts/conclusions) of a case and the entire case.

 The HSR is in it's beta phase and is currently operating to show its potential as a proof of concept.